mvolkmann/blog/src/astro.md

 The MDX integration adds the following features to Markdown:

-- ability to define JavaScript variables whose values some from JavaScript expressions
+- ability to define JavaScript variables whose values come from JavaScript expressions

-- ability to insert the values of front matter properties and JavaScript variables into the content
+- ability to insert the values of front matter properties and JavaScript variables into the content using curly braces

 - ability to render components implemented in any of the supported frameworks